pogudingleb/RationalFunctionFields.jl/paper/README.md

 ## Data

 - `data-1`.
-The original generating sets for all benchmark models from structural identifiability.
+The original generating sets for benchmark models from structural identifiability.
 Also contains the output of our algorithm.

 ## Benchmarks